Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 Ellos / Ellas Hayan

-When To Use Present Perfect Subjunctive
+When To Use the Spanish Present Perfect Subjunctive

-As we mentioned earlier, the present perfect subjunctive is normally used when conveying emotions, possibility, feelings, doubts, uncertainty, opinions, desires, and expectations.
+The present perfect subjunctive is normally used when conveying emotions, possibility, feelings, doubts, uncertainty, opinions, desires, and expectations.

 These are some common examples: